Core Concepts

 my-gallery/

-├── config.toml # Main configuration
+├── config.toml # Bootstrap configuration (server, email)

 ├── users.toml # User database (if authentication enabled)